junxit/us-congress-bills-113/bill.md

 ## § 5.
 Conveyances to sealaska

-- **(a)** *Interim conveyance* Subject to valid existing rights, subsections (c), (d), and (e), section 4(b), and section 7(a), the Secretary shall complete the interim conveyance of the 25 parcels of Federal land comprising approximately 69,235 acres generally depicted on the maps by the date that is 60 days after the date of receipt of the resolution under section 4(a), subject to the Secretary identifying and reserving, by the date that is 2 years after the date of enactment of this Act, any easement that could have been reserved in accordance with this Act prior to the interim conveyance.
+- **(a)** *Interim conveyance* Subject to valid existing rights, subsections (c), (d), and (e), section 4(b), and section 7(a), the Secretary shall complete the interim conveyance of the 25 parcels of Federal land comprising approximately 69,235 acres generally depicted on the maps by the date that is 60 days after the date of receipt of the resolution under section 4(a), subject to the Secretary identifying and reserving, by the date that is 2 years after the date of enactment of this Act, or as soon as practicable thereafter, any easement that could have been reserved in accordance with this Act prior to the interim conveyance.
 - **(b)** *Withdrawal*
   - **(1)** *In general* Subject to valid existing rights, the Federal land described in subsection (a) is withdrawn from—
     - **(A)** all forms of appropriation under the public land laws;